Aansh2003/Medical_Suite/README.md

 # Medical Suite

 ## Project Description
 This is a ML/DL project to create a medical metastack which is able to detect various diseases based on scans and other data.
-Currently brain tumor detection is fully functional with a 93% test accuracy and 96% train accuracy.
-A UNet based segmentation model has also been implemented, which shows the location where tumor is present.
+Currently brain tumor detection and segmentation as well as retinal disease detection is fully operational and deployed.

+## Analytics
+Brain Tumor classification - Test accuracy: 93%\
+Brain Tumor segmentation - Test Loss: 0.32%\

+Retinal classification - Test accuracy: 91%\

 ## Setting up
 clone the repositor onto your local system